tqhuy2018/Casper-Perl-sdk/docs/Help.md

 $bi->setBlockType("hash");
 $bi->setBlockHash("d16cb633eea197fec519aee2cfe050fe9a3b7e390642ccae8366455cc91c822e");

-//or you can set the block attribute like this
+# or you can set the block attribute like this

 $bi->setBlockType("height");
 $bi->setBlockHeight("1234");